UNFmontreal/neurotheque_resources/README.md

     Notes:
     - The CLI auto-detects JSON vs YAML by extension and validates against `scr/config_schema.json`.
     - Use `--no-validate` to skip schema checks if iterating quickly.
+    - Use `--dry-run` to print the step plan (and resolved files in multi-file mode) without executing.

 2. **Use a Strategy Script**
     ```python